ESA-APEx/apex_documentation/propagation/enhancement.md

 and estimate the effort for the service, which results in an offer.
 In the second phase, on acceptance of the offer by the provider and by ESA, the enhancement is performed.
 As a result, the service user receives an optimized version of their algorithm code with high code quality.
-Optionally, the enhancement procedure includes a cloudification step, where the algorithm is implemented as an openEO User Defined Process (UDP) or Application Package.
+Optionally, the enhancement procedure includes an onboarding step, where the algorithm is implemented as an openEO User Defined Process (UDP) or Application Package.
 This makes it possible to host the algorithm on an NoR platform and provide it as an on-demand service.

-Complementary to this service, the [Algorithm Onboarding](./onboarding.md) service can provide additional support for hosting the algorithms prepared by the algorithm enhancement service.
-On the other side, the [Toolbox Cloudification](./toolboxcloud.md) service offers a similar set of features aimed at algorithms that are already available as part of standalone software packages (toolboxes) and makes them available as on-demand APEx-compatible algorithms.
+The [Algorithm Onboarding](./onboarding.md) service can provide additional support for hosting the algorithms prepared by the algorithm enhancement service.
+The [Toolbox Cloudification](./toolboxcloud.md) service complements the other services but aiming at algorithms that are already available as part of standalone software packages (toolboxes), with the ultimate goal of making them available as on-demand
+APEx-compatible algorithms.

 #### Features of the Algorithm Enhancement Service